prismelabs/prismeanalytics.com/src/blog/understanding-utm-parameters.md

 3. **utm_campaign**: Tracks the specific campaign or promotion that drove traffic to your site.

-Additionnaly, you can add these optional parameters:
+Additionnally, you can add these optional parameters:

 4. **utm_search**: Identifies specific keywords or terms driving traffic to your website, such as `summer sale` for ads related to summer sale.